SNSystems/pstore/doc_sources/extra_build-targets.md

     $ docker pull klee/klee

-Create a container from this image:
+Create a container from this image (replace `<path-to-pstore>` with the path of your pstore checkout; e.g. `~/llvm-prepo/tools/pstore`):

     $ docker run --rm -ti --ulimit='stack=-1:-1' -v <path-to-pstore>:/home/klee/pstore klee/klee

 The options specified here are:

 - The `--rm` option automatically remove the container when it exits.
+Any changes made to the container (such as installed software) will be lost on exit.
 - The `-ti` options create an interactive command-line prompt.
 - The `--ulimit` option sets an unlimited stack size inside the container.
 This is to avoid stack overflow issues when running KLEE.
 - The `-v` switch maps the directory containing the pstore source code on the host into the container as `/home/klee/pstore`.